 How many performers are at the World Cup 2026 opening ceremony?

-Twenty-three artists are confirmed across the three ceremonies.
-Mexico City features eight performers, Toronto features nine, and Los Angeles features six.
+Twenty-five artists are confirmed across the three ceremonies.
+Mexico City features ten performers, Toronto features nine, and Los Angeles features six.
 Tyla is the only artist booked at more than one ceremony, performing in both Mexico City and Los Angeles.
-FIFA has indicated more performers will be added before kickoff.
+Shakira performs at the Mexico opening and the final halftime show, the only artist booked at both ends of the tournament.

 Who is performing at the FIFA World Cup 2026 opening ceremony?

-Mexico City features Maná, Alejandro Fernández, Belinda, Los Ángeles Azules, Lila Downs, J Balvin, Danny Ocean and Tyla.
+Mexico City features Shakira, Burna Boy, Maná, Alejandro Fernández, Belinda, Los Ángeles Azules, Lila Downs, J Balvin, Danny Ocean and Tyla.
 Toronto features Michael Bublé, Alanis Morissette, Alessia Cara, Jessie Reyez, William Prince, Sanjoy, Nora Fatehi, Elyanna and Vegedream.
 Los Angeles features Katy Perry, Future, Anitta, LISA, Rema and Tyla.

 Who is the headline performer at the opening ceremony?

 Each city has its own headliner.
-Maná headlines Mexico City.
+Shakira and Burna Boy headline Mexico City alongside Maná.
 Michael Bublé headlines Toronto.
 Katy Perry headlines Los Angeles.
 There is no single global headliner because FIFA has structured the event as a trilogy rather than a single show.

 Is LISA from BLACKPINK performing at the World Cup 2026?

 Yes.
 LISA performs at the Los Angeles ceremony at SoFi Stadium on June 12.
-She becomes the second K-pop solo artist to perform at a World Cup opening ceremony, following Jung Kook of BTS at Qatar 2022.
-She is also the first Thai artist and first female K-pop idol to headline a World Cup opening.
+She becomes the second K-pop solo artist to headline a World Cup opening ceremony, following Jung Kook of BTS at Qatar 2022.
+She is also the first Thai artist and the first female K-pop idol to headline a World Cup opening.

 Is Beyoncé performing at the World Cup 2026?

-No. Beyoncé is not on the confirmed lineup for any of the three opening ceremonies.
+No. Beyoncé is not on the confirmed lineup for any of the three opening ceremonies or the halftime show.

 How long is each opening ceremony?

-The Mexico City ceremony runs approximately 16 minutes.
 The Toronto and Los Angeles ceremonies each run approximately 13 minutes.
+The Mexico City ceremony runs slightly longer.
 All three are staged 90 minutes before their respective opening matches.

 Where can I watch the opening ceremony performers live?